cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 <HighlightBox type="note">

 Do you need that many decimals?
-Yes and no. Depending on your version of the Cosmos SDK, there is a hard-coded value of base token that a validator has to stake, and the number is `10,000,000`.
-So if you do not have enough decimals, it means that the _human_ token would have to have a lot of zeroes.
+Yes and no. Depending on your version of the Cosmos SDK, there is a hard-coded value of base tokens that a validator has to stake, and the number is `10,000,000`.
+If you do not have enough decimals, the _human_ token would have to have a lot of zeroes.

 </HighlightBox>

-The default initialization set the base token to `stake`, so to get it to be `upawn` you need to make some changes:
+The default initialization sets the base token to `stake`, so to get it to be `upawn` you need to make some changes:

-1. In the authoritative [`config/genesis.json`](https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/docker/val-alice/config/genesis.json#L63), i.e. `val-alice`'s:
+1. In the authoritative [`config/genesis.json`](https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/docker/val-alice/config/genesis.json#L63) (i.e. `val-alice`'s):

   ```sh
   $ docker run --rm -it \